Scott Kelly (astronaut): NASA career

+Scott Kelly (r) with his twin brother Mark in 2015 ahead of the Year in Space mission.

 In 1995, Kelly and his brother applied to NASA to become astronauts.
 He and Mark were selected to become astronaut candidates in April 1996; the first relatives to be selected in NASA history.
 In July 1996, Kelly moved to Houston, and began training in Astronaut Group 16 at the Johnson Space Center.
 On completion of training, he was assigned to work on the caution and warning system on board the International Space Station.

 After Kelly's first flight on STS-103, he served as NASA's director of operations in Star City, Russia.
 He served as back-up crew member to Peggy Whitson for ISS Expedition 5, and to Tracy Caldwell Dyson on Expedition 23/24.
 After the Space Shuttle Columbia disaster, Kelly coordinated airplane and helicopter searches for debris.
 He also served as the Astronaut Office Space Station Branch Chief.

 In September 2002, Kelly served as the commander of the NEEMO 4 mission aboard the Aquarius underwater laboratory, 4 mi offshore from Key Largo.
 The NEEMO 4 crew spent five days saturation diving from Aquarius as a space analog for working and training under extreme environmental conditions.
 The mission was delayed due to Hurricane Isidore, reducing the underwater duration to five days.
 In April 2005, Kelly was a crew member on the three-day NEEMO 8 mission.
 During the NEEMO 8 mission, the crew practiced construction while conducting an extravehicular activity (EVA) using a remotely operated underwater vehicle, and training with the Exploration Planning Operations Center at the Johnson Space Center.